 The evening was concluded with a question and answer session between Michael Rüsch, XL Catlin, and Patrick Vajda, Marsh.
 Dr Francois Carrard, who specialises in sports law and was the Director General of the IOC from 1989 to 2003, finished the evening by reinforcing the message that security should be looked at from day 1 in the organisation of an event, no matter what size – big or small.
 He also strengthened Mr Rey’s point as well that public authorities and sports organisers need to work hand in hand and this is fundamental.

-Highlights of the event along with the speakers sessions will be available on our YouTube account shortly.
+Highlights of the event along with the speakers’ sessions are available on our YouTube.